 In this lesson, you will learn about some of the key events and people who were a part of the attack.
-Start by examining "Pearl Harbor by the Numbers" (below) to get a sense of the damage that occurred:
+Start by examining the table below to get a sense of the damage that occurred.

 Pearl Harbor by the Numbers

 1,178 People Wounded

 On Sunday, December 6, 1941, an American cryptologist, a person who studies and breaks codes, intercepted a Japanese message.
 In the message, Japanese military officials asked questions about the positions of ships stationed at Pearl Harbor.
 The cryptologist gave the intercepted message to a supervisor, who said they would take a look at it on Monday.

 Unfortunately, Monday would be too late.
 Around 8:00 a.m., December 7, 1941, soldiers stationed at Pearl Harbor naval base awoke to explosions.
 More than 350 Japanese aircraft filled the sky, dropping bombs on the harbor.
 There were also 26 Japanese ships and 35 submarines involved in the attack.
 Their mission was to destroy the U.S. Pacific Fleet.

 The Americans were completely caught off guard and unprepared for the attack.
 Despite high numbers of causalities and destruction on the American side, only 129 Japanese soldiers were killed, 29 Japanese aircraft were shot down, and 5 submarines sunk.